 Each Victim Experience of Sexual Violence is different.
 Not every victim presents with the same needs.
-This tab addresses some of the unique considerations affecting many American Indian/Alaska Native victims and contains information on topics ranging from the sexual abuse of elders to sexual violence against Lesbian, Gay, Bisexual, Transgendered, Questioning, and Intersex (GLBTQI) victims.
+This tab addresses some of the unique considerations affecting many American Indian/Alaska Native victims and contains information on topics ranging from the sexual abuse of elders to sexual violence against Lesbian, Gay, Bisexual, Transgender, Questioning, and Intersex (LGBTQI) victims.

 The Spousal Rape tab discusses intimate partner violence, the intersection of sexual and domestic violence, and laws relating to marital rape.
 Under the current laws of many jurisdictions, spouses can be convicted for sexual violence committed against their partners.
 This tab has resources addressing situations where the victim is married to the perpetrator.

 The tab discusses unique considerations concerning victims with developmental, physical, and cognitive disabilities.
 Often, perpetrators specifically target victims with disabilities because they perceive these victims as being more vulnerable and easier targets.
-This tab contains information about the legal, healthcare, social services, and other needs of American Indian/Alaska Native victims.
+This tab contains information about the legal, healthcare, social services, and other needs of American Indian and Alaska Native victims.

-The Teens tab contains information unique to American Indian/Alaska Native teen victims in Indian country.
-Teens are often sexually assaulted by perpetrators they know.
+The Teens tab contains information unique to American Indian/Alaska Native teenagers in Indian country.
+They are often sexually assaulted by someone that they know.
 American Indian/Alaska Native teens may be especially vulnerable to sexual violence committed by multiple perpetrators.
-Mandatory reporting of sexual violence against minors and the ability of a minor to give legal consent are addressed in this section.
+Mandatory reporting of sexual violence against minors and the ability of a minor to give legal consent is addressed in this section.

-Thetab addresses sexual violence committed against American Indian/Alaska Native victims who identify as Lesbian, Gay, Bisexual, Transgendered, Questioning, and Intersex (LGBTQI) or as Two-Spirit.
-Two-Spirit victims face many challenges in accessing services including overcoming the bias and prejudice of first responders and other service providers.
+Thetab addresses sexual violence committed against American Indian and Alaska Native victims who identify as Lesbian, Gay, Bisexual, Transgendered, Questioning, and Intersex (LGBTQI) or as Two-Spirit.
+Two-Spirit victims face many challenges in accessing services, including overcoming the bias and prejudice of first responders and other service providers.
 Sexual violence against Two-Spirit persons also may rise to the level of a hate crime that may trigger enhanced or additional penalties.

-Thetab discusses sexual violence against American Indian/Alaska Native victims on campus.
+Thetab discusses sexual violence against American Indian and Alaska Native victims on campus.
 Young women on campus face some of the highest rates of sexual assault of any population.

-The Incarcerated Victims tab discusses sexual violence against American Indian/ Alaskan Native people serving in tribal, federal, state, and local detention facilities.
-Incarcerated victims are often assaulted by both prison guards and fellow inmates.
+The Incarcerated Victims tab discusses sexual violence against American Indian and Alaskan Native people serving in tribal, federal, state, and local detention facilities.
+Incarcerated victims are often assaulted by corrections officers and fellow inmates.
 Further, these victims often struggle to receive help or services in preventing further attacks.
 Under this tab, you will find laws and resources relating to preventing and responding to sexual violence against incarcerated victims.